LinguaLift: A Personalized, Textbook-Style Way To Learn A Language

 LinguaLift French Review

-Similar to the Spanish course, the LinguaLift French course is new as of February 2021.
+In addition to the Spanish course, the LinguaLift French course is new as of February 2021.
 The content is similar to the other LinguaLift courses, and it focuses on improving reading, writing, and listening skills.
-It covers a lot of different useful topics you’ll need in everyday situations, and it also offers cultural lessons that most other French courses ignore.
+It covers useful topics you’ll need in everyday situations, and it also offers cultural lessons that most other French courses ignore.
 It’s an excellent course to start learning French, although you’ll probably need to find other French learning apps once you reach a more intermediate or advanced level.

 LinguaLift Review: Overall Learning Experience

 Overall, LinguaLift is a helpful resource to start learning French, Hebrew, Japanese, Russian, or Spanish.
-Its textbook format works really well for people who learn best by reading explanations and examples in their target language, but it doesn’t work well for people who prefer more interactive exercises.
+Its textbook format works well for people who learn best by reading explanations and examples in their target language.

 LinguaLift vs Duolingo